Picture diary

 Taka in the fog somewhere reasonably close to teh summit.

-Howe-Siang, me, Guus Wijnne, and Taka at the summit cairn.
+Howe-Siang, me, Guus Wynne, and Taka at the summit cairn.

 Beer and pizza after.